ManuelS0usa/electricity_prices_forecast/README.md

 ##### Problem description
 Using a data set from OMIE daily markets electricity prices, a model using artificial neural network is built in order to forecast electricity prices multi steps ahead.
-This script is a development raw sample construction, of a data science project to be continued, improved and tested in order to result a production level.
+Data analysis, Data modelling and Mchine Learning methods - Demonstration development raw sample construction, of a data science project to be continued, improved and tested in order to result a production level.

 ##### References